numeract/multinode-multicore-r-shiny/Local Setup on Windows.md

 2) Install Ubuntu Server with default settings

-- hostname: [your choice] (something unique since many others will have the same setup)
+- hostname: [your choice] something unique since many others will have the same setup
-- username: ubuntu (this is what EC2 uses)
+- username: ubuntu (this is what Amazon EC2 uses)
 - password: [your choice]
 - do not encrypt your home directory (this is just a test machine)
 - partition: Guided - use entire disk (this is just a test machine)